alexey13/animejsPlugins/README.md

 # animejsPlugins
-> Animation plugins using power of [Animejs](https://github.com/juliangarnier/anime)
+> Animation plugins that using power of Animejs

 ## Installation
-If you have already [Animejs](https://github.com/juliangarnier/anime) in your project add only script.
+Include [Animejs](https://github.com/juliangarnier/anime) in your project and plugin script.
-Or you can add each plugin independent.
 ```html
 <!-- Animejs -->
 <script src="animejs.js"></script>